 I have recently been listening to quite few modern and vintage BBC-style loudspeakers (with the exception of Klipsch La Scala II) and I got a little bored.
 I thought, what speakers I could review that are very different to what I have.
 I remembered that during the 2020 Bristol HiFi Show (here you can read my review of the show), Magnepan LRS were one of the very few loudspeakers that caught my attention.
 There was something natural and easy when listening to them.
 “Variety is the spice of life” they say and I tend to agree with that.
 I enjoy speakers that are different, either because they sound different or because they have an unconventional design.
 Magnepan LRS have both.
-Furthermore because they are reasonably priced in comparison to a lot of high end gear, I ended up purchasing a set for a review.
+Furthermore, because they are reasonably priced in comparison to a lot of high end gear, I ended up purchasing a set for a review.
 Enjoy!

 For those who are not familiar with the brand, Magnepan is a US based manufacturer of magnetostatic loudspeakers founded in 1969.
 It has been operating as an independent business since and proudly states on their website: “Made in America.
 Sold in China.”

-Magnepan LRS sit at the very bottom of their range and was designed as a product that is supposed to introduce Magnepan to a wider range of customers.
+Magnepan LRS sit at the very bottom of their range and were designed as a product that is supposed to introduce Magnepan to a wider range of customers.
 In the United States, these LRS are priced at a very reasonable $650 per pair and can be purchased directly from Magnepan with a 60-day home trial/money back program.
-Sadly, this offer is not available in Europe and the RRP is much higher than equivalent USD price.
+Sadly, this offer is not available in Europe and the RRP is much higher than the equivalent USD price.
 However, this is understandable considering transportation costs and dealer margins.

 But enough about that, lets look at the speakers.
-Here we have a 2-way, quasi-ribbon planar-magnetic loudspeaker.
+Here we have a 2-way, planar-magnetic loudspeaker.
 It sounds rather complicated but the design is beautifully simple.
 It is a very thin continuous piece of aluminium foil attached to a Mylar film and stretched in a MDF frame – this aluminium foil acts similarly to a voice coil in a traditional loudspeaker driver.
 Behind the Mylar film (separated by a narrow air gap) are strips of permanent magnets.
 When the current flows though the aluminium foil it interacts with the magnetic field and creates sound pressure.
 This design, in contrast to electrostatic loudspeakers, does not require an additional source of power – magnetostatic loudspeakers such as Magnepan LRS need only to be connected to an amplifier, no mains voltage required.
 The similarity shared by both designs is that these type of speakers are usually dipoles, meaning that they radiate the sound from the front and back.
-They are often ualso a line-source type of loudspeaker, where all frequencies are emitted from a vertical line as opposed to more of a “point-source” in traditional speakers.
+They are often also a line-source type of loudspeaker, where all frequencies are emitted from a vertical line as opposed to more of a “point-source” in traditional speakers.

 Specification and theory, although important, tell us very little about how a loudspeaker may sound, so do not be discouraged by my description above and do read the paragraph about the sound of Manepan LRS.